laidlaw42/ableton-live-midi-remote-scripts/README.md

   `MIDI Remote Scripts` directory.
 - Set the `BUTTONCHANNEL` and the `SLIDERCHANNEL` correctly.
 It won't work until you do that.
 - If you have multiple versions of Live installed, you will have to copy your scripts to each version individually.
+- Assign one control message (CC/Note) per parameter.
+- Before you add to `MIDI Remote Scripts` folder just make sure you have the correct MIDI channels and renamed YourControllerName in `__init__.py` and `YourControllerName.py`.
+Don't forget to change the folder and the file names as well.

 ---